whitehatmaou/Home-management-using-Raspberry-Pi-Pico/README.md

 # Home-management-using-Raspberry-Pi-Pico
-Internet Of Things(IOT) using micropython
+Internet Of Things(IOT) using python